Join listal to rate & discover movies, tv shows, games and more. Existing members Login here

 Nice Dice!

-Posted : 1 year, 6 months ago on 2 February 2007 09:30 (A review of Mage the Awakening Dice (Mage))
+Posted : 17 years, 1 month ago on 3 February 2007 03:30 (A review of Dice Mage the Awakening)

 It's a toss-up whether I like these or the Promethean dice better.
 The Mage dice are a deep swirling royal blue with gold and white numbers.
 The set of ten 10-sided dice come in a blue bag with the Mage logo printed in white on the front.
 It's a great little set to get you in the mood for Mage.
 And you can never have too many sets of dice, right?